CSDGroup/aisegcell/README.md

 ## Predicting
 A trained U-Net can used for predictions with `aisegcell_predict`.
-We provide a [notebook](https://github.com/CSDGroup/aisegcell/blob/main/notebooks/unet_example.ipynb) on how to predict with U-Net. `aisegcell_predict` returns only predicted masks metrics and can be called with the following
+We provide a [notebook](https://github.com/CSDGroup/aisegcell/blob/main/notebooks/unet_example.ipynb) on how to predict with U-Net. `aisegcell_predict` returns only predicted masks (no metrics) and can be called with the following
 arguments:

   - `--help`: show help message
   - `--data`: Path to CSV file containing predict image file paths.
-The CSV file must have the columns `bf` and `--mask`.
+The CSV file must have the column `bf`.
+If the CSV file contains additional columns (e.g. `mask`) they will be ignored.
   - `--model`: Path to checkpoint file of trained pytorch_lightning.LightningModule.
   - `--suffix`: Suffix to append to all mask file names.
   - `--output_base_dir`: Path to output directory.